stoikio/jobs/README.md

 ### Our mission is to secure Europe's economic fabric against cyber risk.

-Cyber risks have become a significant financial and operational threat for companies.
-Stoïk provides a unique solution that combines cybersecurity software with insurance, empowering businesses to manage and mitigate these risks.
-By partnering with over 1,000 insurance brokers across Europe, Stoïk helps clients effectively address and protect against cyber threats, securing their operations every day.
+Cyber attacks are one of the biggest threats facing companies, financially and operationally.
+Stoïk's answer is a combination of insurance and cybersecurity software: we don't just pay out when something goes wrong, we help prevent it in the first place.
+We work with over 1,000 brokers and 11,000 companies across Europe and are growing fast.

 Learn more: www.stoik.com.